Kaylinzzz/mzha0737_9103_tut1/README.md

 **Inspiration Source:** *Autumn Rhythm (Number 30)* by Jackson Pollock (1950), emphasizing the "Drip Technique."

 **Description (≤100 words):**
-I want to incorporate Pollock's **dynamic fluid distribution**, specifically the spontaneous "splatter" effect created by his drip technique.
-Instead of a static imitation, I aim to represent the fluid energy of his layered lines through interactive code.
-This technique is beneficial because it allows me to extend the artwork’s structural randomness into a responsive system where user movement dictates the paint's dispersion.
-By mapping mouse speed to splat density, I can capture the essence of Pollock's gestural style while fulfilling the assignment's requirement to add creative interactive mechanics.
+I want to incorporate Pollock's **dynamic fluid distribution**, specifically the spontaneous "splatter" effect created by his drip technique[cite: 2].
+Instead of a static imitation, I aim to represent the fluid energy of his layered lines through interactive code[cite: 2].
+This technique is beneficial because it allows me to extend the artwork’s structural randomness into a responsive system where user movement dictates the paint's dispersion[cite: 2].
+By mapping mouse speed to splat density, I can capture the essence of Pollock's gestural style while fulfilling the assignment's requirement to add creative interactive mechanics[cite: 2].

 ---